-From a reckless leap into the unknown Frantic Assembly has developed into one of the most studied and praised theatre companies working today.
+From a reckless leap into the unknown 25 years ago, Frantic Assembly has developed into one of the UK's most successful and best loved theatre companies.

 Our ambition is that we continue to learn and remain committed to making brave and bold theatre.
 At times it is physically dynamic and brutal.
 At others it's proudly tender and fragile.

 But Frantic Assembly has always been about more than just the work on stage.

 It is about the ethos of collaboration, of empowerment, of that constant desire to improve.
 It is about telling stories in a voice we don't always hear and about finding talent in places we don't always look.

 We began with little more than a fierce work ethic and a desire to do something different and to do it differently.Scott Graham, Artistic Director and Co-Founder

 The company is led by Artistic Director and co-founder Scott Graham

 We have commissioned and collaborated with writers such as Anna Jordan, Simon Stephens, Andrew Bovell, Mark Ravenhill, Abi Morgan and Bryony Lavery.